Excel VBA Code

 Enter the file name as per your wish but select the Save as type “Excel Macro-Enabled Workbook (*.xlsm)

 Click on OK to save the workbook as Macro-Enabled Workbook.

-Whenever we need the VBA code to be run we need to go back to the visual basic editor and run, this is a time-consuming process.
+Whenever we need to run VBA, we need to go back to the visual basic editor and run, this is a time-consuming process.